Instagram Reels analytics decoded: Prepare better reports & reels in 2026

 Academically, research shows short-video recommender systems heavily rely on watch-time feedback.
 However, naive reliance on this metric alone can bias modelsâhighlighting the importance of retention-focused metrics like Watch time and Completion rate alongside Views.

-6 Instagram reels metrics explained (Updated for 2025)
+10 Instagram reels metrics explained

 Letâs spend less time countingâand more time understanding.
-These are the Instagram Reels metrics that actually matter in 2025:
+These are the Instagram Reels metrics that actually matter in 2026:

-1.Views (2025 primary Instagram Reels metric)
+1.Views (2026 primary Instagram Reels metric)

 A âViewâ is counted every time a Reel begins to playâyes, even if someone rewatches it five times.
 So, this one now rules them all.